ParallelMaths/parallel/pages/11-05-winners.md

 {.col-5}

 ^^^ hint id=3_1 marks=1
-We need to express 1,800 as the product of two factors, one of which (her age in complete months) is between 12 and 13 times the other (her age in complete years).
+We need to express 1,800 as the product of two factors, one of which (her age in complete months) is between 12 and 23 times the other (her age in complete years).
 ^^^

-^^^ hint id=3_2 marks=1
+^^^ hint id=3_2 marks=2
 These are 150 and 12 respectively.
 ^^^

 ---

-We need to express 1800 as the product of two factors, one of which (her age in months) is between twelve and thirteen times the other (her age in complete years).
+We need to express 1800 as the product of two factors, one of which (her age in months) is between 12 and 23 times the other (her age in complete years).
 These are 150 and 12 respectively.
-Mary is 150 months old, ie she was twelve on her last birthday and she is now 12 years 6 months old.
+Mary is 150 months old, ie she was twelve on her last birthday and she is now 12 years and 6 months old.
 :::